 Mr. Maher, our Chief Executive Officer and Chairman of our Board, is a former partner, and Mr. Mayer, one of our Directors, is currently a partner, of Park Avenue, a private equity fund manager specializing in middle-market management buyouts and growth capital investments.
 In addition, an employee of the Advisor is a former employee of Park Avenue.
 Mr. Maher and the employee have economic interests in Park Avenue.
 Messrs.
 Maher and Mayer own limited partner interests in the fund managed by Park Avenue.
-During 2006, we purchased \$5,250,000 of senior secured loans of DynaVox Systems LLC and \$14,400,000 of senior secured loans of Joerns Healthcare, LLC et al., both of which are portfolio companies of the fund managed by Park Avenue.
+During 2006, we purchased \$5,250,000 of senior secured loans of DynaVox Systems LLC, which is a portfolio company of the fund managed by Park Avenue.
 In 2008, we purchased \$31,000,000 of senior subordinated notes and \$1,000,000 of Class A units of DynaVox Systems LLC and affiliates.
 The transactions were approved by the Advisor, its investment committee and our Board after disclosure of these facts.

 Mr. Maher owns a limited partnership interest in a private equity fund managed by Vestar Capital Partners ("Vestar"), a private equity management firm specializing in management buyouts and growth capital investments.
-During 2006, we purchased the loans of DynaVox Systems LLC and of Joerns Healthcare, LLC et al. described above, and \$16,000,000 of senior secured loans of Gleason Corporation and \$8,000,000 of subordinated debt of MediMedia USA, Inc., each of which are portfolio companies of Vestar.
-During 2007 and 2008, we purchased approximately \$27,100,000 of unsecured loans of BE Foods Investments, Inc., another portfolio company of Vestar.
+During 2006, we purchased the loans of DynaVox Systems LLC described above and \$8,000,000 of subordinated debt of MediMedia USA, Inc., each of which are portfolio companies of Vestar.
 In 2008, we purchased \$5,000,000 of subordinated notes and \$500,000 of limited liability company interests from PGA Holdings, Inc. and affiliates, and \$31,000,000 of senior subordinated notes and \$1,000,000 of Class A units of DynaVox Systems LLC and affiliates, each portfolio companies of Vestar.
-During 2010, we entered into an amendment of the senior subordinated notes of DynaVox Systems LLC which permitted DynaVox Systems LLC to dividend proceeds to DynaVox Systems Holdings LLC (DynaVox Systems LLC and DynaVox System Holdings LLC are referred to hereafter as "DynaVox").
+During 2010, we entered into an amendment of the senior subordinated notes of DynaVox Systems LLC which permitted DynaVox Systems LLC to dividend proceeds to DynaVox Systems Holdings LLC (DynaVox Systems LLC and DynaVox Systems Holdings LLC are referred to hereafter as "DynaVox").
 DynaVox subsequently invested in a newly formed entity, Sunrise Medical Investors LLC ("Sunrise").
 Sunrise and DynaVox are owned, in part, by a group of investors headed by Vestar and Park Avenue.
 We also held approximately 1% of the outstanding preferred stock of Sunrise.
 The aforementioned transactions were approved by the Advisor and its investment committee after consideration of the significant relevant factors and disclosed to our Board.